 The final motion to the top of the backswing involves a slight increase in left wrist hinge (upward wrist cock or radial deviation) while also rotating the forearms to the right.
 This wrist cock or radial deviation must happen without losing the previously attained flat wrist position.

 This is where most golfers fail.
 As they add more wrist cock, or radial hinge, they tend to cup the left wrist which alters swing plane and clubface position.
 When done correctly, the right wrist is bent back so it feels like a tray of dishes could rest in the palm of the right hand at top of backswing.
 This is maximum dorsiflexion for the right wrist while keeping left wrist flat and fully cocked.
 Now the wrists are loaded for a powerful onplane delivery to impact with a square clubface and proper effective loft at impact.

 Try this and you should see improved accuracy, a better divot and more consistent trajectory.
-If you are looking for private golf lessons in Raleigh, NC click here to book a golf lesson.
+If you are looking for private golf lessons, click here to book a golf lesson.